 Day 4: Day Trip to Girona

-You can visit Girona as a day trip from Barcelona.
+You can visit Girona on a guided day trip from Barcelona.
 Alternatively, you could just stay in Girona and use it as your base for visiting your next destination, Costa Brava.

 Day 5-7: Explore Costa Brava

 The Costa Brava region of Catalonia is situated in the northeast corner of Spain.
 It’s a wild off the beaten path place, with adorable towns and craggy beaches set against rugged cliffs.
 It’s also the birthplace of famed Surrealist artist Salvador Dali.

 Spend your last two days in Catalonia visiting Cadaques, Palamos, Figueres, and Tossa de Mar.
 If you want to base yourself in Costa Brava and not Girona, pick pretty Cadaques.